 We are delighted to announce our four latest Centre of Excellence Award winners.
 This prestigious award is presented to schools, charities, and organisations where at least four members of staff are trained in the Story Massage Programme, and they have been using it for over a year.
-Our four new Centres of Excellence have shown great creativity, versatility, and enthusiasm for sharing the benefits of the programme with learners of varying ages and abilities.
+Our four new Centres of Excellence have shown great creativity, versatility, and enthusiasm for sharing the benefits of the programme with learners with complex needs of varying ages and abilities.

-Our new Centres of Excellence are:
+Our Centres of Excellence 2021 are:

 Evergreen Primary School

 This community special school in Bishop Auckland is attended by pupils aged between 2 and 11 with severe, moderate, and complex learning difficulties, some of whom have a diagnosis of ASD.
 The Story Massage Programme was shared as a form of distance learning during recent lockdowns and continues to be enjoyed throughout the school and by families at home.

 The four trained teachers have produced a folder of massage stories related to different topics and school themes with accompanying PowerPoint presentations.
 A display board shows the moves with a termly massage story reflecting topics and events.
 Each class has their own approach and preferred setting for Story Massage sessions including literacy activities, reading lessons, circle time and sensory room interactions.
 Some pupils are now writing their own massage stories and sharing them in class.

 A key benefit within the school has been supporting pupils with understanding and expression during complex times such as life changes.
 For one pupil sharing massage stories was a reassuring, comforting and supportive activity from trusted staff to support him moving foster carers and meeting a new sibling.
 This helped share and reinforce information and became a valuable way to communicate feelings between those he trusted.